MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting controls the Suggested Sites feature, which recommends websites based on the user's browsing activity.
 Suggested Sites reports a user's browsing history to Microsoft to suggest sites that the user might want to visit.

-- If you enable this policy setting, the user is not prompted to enable Suggested Sites.
+- If you enable this policy setting, the user isn't prompted to enable Suggested Sites.
 The user's browsing history is sent to Microsoft to produce suggestions.

 - If you disable this policy setting, the entry points and functionality associated with this feature are turned off.

-- If you do not configure this policy setting, the user can turn on and turn off the Suggested Sites feature.
+- If you don't configure this policy setting, the user can turn on and turn off the Suggested Sites feature.
 <!-- AllowSuggestedSites-Description-End -->

 <!-- AllowSuggestedSites-Editable-Begin -->